 At Camp Harlam, we pride ourselves on the quality of the individuals who work with the campers, as well as the leadership structure that supports their work all summer.
 Therefore, our most important off-season task in preparing camp for your child is the hiring and training of the young role models who make up our staff.
 The two types of counselors that live and work with the campers in our Junior Camp and Senior Camp units are Cabin Counselors and Specialty Counselors.
 Cabin and Specialty Counselors tend to be high school graduates between 18 and 22 years old.
 They are hired for their skills, values, and dedication to serving the needs of our campers.
 Many have grown up at our camp, while others are hired elsewhere by our directors.
-In recent summers, we have had an average of 65% of our counselors returning from a prior summer at Harlam.
-All staff are hired to represent the Reform Jewish values and qualities that we strive to teach and reinforce within the camp's philosophical structure.
+All staff are hired to represent the

+Reform Jewish values and qualities that we strive to teach and reinforce within the camp's philosophical structure.
 All Cabin and Specialty Counselors are subject to a thorough background check and interview process before being hired.